OCC 610: Evolving Professional Seminar

 OCC 764: Spec Prac: Upper Extr Rehab

-Students learn the clinical reasoning process that guides occupational therapy upper extremity rehabilitation with a focus on assessment, goal setting, treatment planning and documentation strategies.
-The practical, philosophical and theoretical bases for intervention are reviewed for the following advanced practice techniques: physical agent modalities (PAMs), kinesiotaping, joint mobilization, static and dynamic splinting, post-surgical techniques, and upper quadrant interventions.
+Students learn the clinical reasoning process that guides occupational therapy upper extremity rehabilitation with a focus on assessment, goal setting, treatment planning, and documentation strategies.
+The practical, philosophical and theoretical basis for intervention are reviewed for the following advanced practice techniques: physical agent modalities (PAMs), kinesiotaping, joint mobilization, static and dynamic splinting, post-surgical techniques, and upper quadrant interventions.
 The need for advanced certification as well as parameters for referral to and/or collaboration with other disciplines will be explored.

 Credits: 2